TheSteelNinjaCode/mcp-prisma-php/README.md

 - `crudCreateGuide`, `crudReadGuide`, `crudUpdateGuide`, `crudDeleteGuide` — CRUD operation guides
 - `runNpmScript` — Run dev server and scripts
 - `updateFilterFiles`, `updateProject` — Update filters and project
+- `createRoute` — Create a new route in the project
-- `scaffoldDashboard` — Scaffold a dashboard UI and supporting files
+- `phpxuiComponentUsage` — Analyze and report usage of PHPXUI components

 ## Setup & Initialization